getlynx/LynxBootstrap/README.md

 # Lynx Bootstrap
-For faster sync the mainnet and testnet boostrap files are published from the Lynx Development Team here.
+For full details on the usage of the bootstrap and snapshot creation scripts, please review the official [documentation](https://docs.getlynx.io/lynx-administration/bootstraps).

 ## mainnet
 ```